2. Pre-application advice

 Full details of the service offered are set out in our Pre-Application Planning Advice Procedure.

-General verbal advice on householder developments or impact of neighbouring developments
+General verbal advice on householder developments

 You are encouraged to discuss your plans with your neighbours and any other affected people before you submit your application.